What Comes First? Retirement, Succession, or Estate Planning

 What Comes First?

+There are close to 1.2 million small to mid-size businesses in Canada.
 As a small to mid-sized business owner where your business is your primary asset, estate and succession planning can open the door into some complex issues.
 In basic terms, succession planning is an important process that will eventually allow you to exit your business and have someone else take over, and estate planning allows you to stipulate how your remaining assets will be divided once you are gone.
 Together, then, these planning processes bookend the important - and hopefully lengthy - period of retirement.
 While owners often begin by thinking about either their estate or succession plans, the particulars of their retirement (and their spouse’s retirement) are often overlooked until much later.
 To be sure, retirement, succession, and estate planning are all crucial elements in a broader, overarching process of continuity planning.
 But the order in which you tackle them can make a significant difference to the kinds of choices you make and procedures you undertake.

 Often, small and mid-sized business owners are tempted to put the cart before the horse when it comes to future planning.
 It is tempting to think about a rising generation, and what might be left to them, before planning for yourself and your spouse.
 But this process is ultimately backwards: as a senior generation, you need to begin with you, and what you and your spouse need for retirement, so that you can determine what is realistic or even possible for your business(es) and your kids.